Skip to content

 [wallpapers]

-path = "~/Images/wallpapers/" # path to the folder with background images
+path = "~/Pictures/wallpapers/" # path to the folder with background images

 More complete, using the custom swww command (not recommended because of its stability)